 When a landlord passes away, the mortgage agreement does not dissolve.
 The estate of the deceased must continue to make payments on the mortgage.
 In Texas, an Attorney-prepared Order of Title is a more reliable option than an Affidavit of Inheritance.
 However, if there are unsecured debts such as credit card bills or unpaid medical bills, the Muniment process cannot be used.

-Mortgages on your mother's home and rental property are secured debts, which do not block the use of the Muniment process.
-With your property in foreclosure, using a proper Title Award process can give you the opportunity to renegotiate your loan or stop foreclosure by refinancing your loan.
-Use our form to send us your question and our lawyers will post the answers on our website.
-In order to meet the requirements of a valid (and verified) application under Section 131A of the Texas Probate Code (and Section 81 or 82 of the Texas Probate Code, as applicable), the creditor's attorney will necessarily need to conduct a rigorous investigation of the facts and circumstances involved.
+Mortgages and rental properties are considered secured debts, so the Muniment process can be used.
+If your property is in foreclosure, you may be able to renegotiate your loan or refinance it to stop foreclosure.
+You can also send your questions to our lawyers and they will post the answers on our website.
+In order to meet the requirements of a valid application under Section 131A of the Texas Probate Code (and Section 81 or 82 of the Texas Probate Code, as applicable), the creditor's attorney must conduct a thorough investigation of the facts and circumstances involved.

 The personal representative of the estate must use the assets of the estate to keep up with mortgage payments until it is sold or transferred to a new owner.
 Short selling and deeds instead of foreclosure must be approved by the investor who owns your loan, which can require negotiations and a difficult application process.
 A dependent administration is a type of will that requires judicial supervision.
 The personal representative appointed by the probate court has a fiduciary duty to manage assets wisely and do everything possible to stop foreclosure using other assets of the estate, such as liquidating assets or selling the home.